 The picture above has our twin remotes inside the box protected from the weather.

-We covered the larger lava rock with our crushed lava rock to pour a 1 1/2" ford blue base to cover the lava and burners.
+We covered the larger lava rock with our crushed lava rock to pour a 1 1/2" fill of Ford Blue Base Glass to cover the lava and burners.
 Unless you plan to cover your outdoor fire pit we recommend to use all stainless steel burners and parts to avoid rusting.

 Once the glass covers the box, it just looks nice.
 To replace the batteries, move the glass on the top and the rest is simple.